On the Run (instrumental)

-"On the Run" is the third track from British progressive rock band Pink Floyd's 1973 album, The Dark Side of the Moon.
+"On the Run" is the third track from English rock band Pink Floyd's 1973 album, The Dark Side of the Moon.
 It is an instrumental piece performed on an EMS synthesizer (Synthi AKS).
 It deals with the pressures of travel, specifically air travel, which according to Richard Wright, would often bring fear of death.
+The basic idea was first developed by David Gilmour, but improved with a different note sequence by Roger Waters, earning both a writing credit.

 Composition

-This piece was created by entering an 8-note sequence into a Synthi AKS synthesiser made by the British synthesiser manufacturer EMS and speeding it up, with an added white noise generator creating the hi-hat sound.
+This piece was created by entering an 8-note sequence into a Synthi AKS synthesiser made by the British synthesiser manufacturer EMS and speeding it up, with an added white noise into A channel on the Ring Modulator, and the Sequencer trigger pulse into Channel B of the Ring Modulator thus creating the hi-hat sound.
 The band then added backwards guitar parts, created by dragging a microphone stand down the fretboard, reversing the tape, and panning left to right.
 There are also other Synthi and VCS 3 synthesizer parts, made to sound like a vehicle passing, giving a Doppler effect.
 The 8 note sequence is played at a tempo of 165 BPM, while both filter frequency and resonance are modulated.
 Near the end, the only guitar part is heard: a chord over the explosion of the presumed aircraft.
 This gradually fades, segueing into the chiming clocks introduction of the following "Time".

-When The Dark Side of the Moon was performed in 1972 (before the album was released), it went under the title "The Travel Sequence" and was a more simple guitar jam, without synthesisers and other electronic instruments.
-A short clip of this is on the DVD Classic Albums: Pink Floyd – The Making of The Dark Side of the Moon and can be heard on all performances of Pink Floyd playing the album in that year.
+An initial backing track was recorded on 31 May 1972, but scrapped and replaced with the a new version on 13 June.
+Work on the track continued throughout the rest of the year, with the final overdubs recorded on 9 February 1973.
+The studio log records this work as "Weird Noises" and "More Weird Noises".